danharel/compcon/Roadmap.md

 Additionally, there are plenty of generators in the rulebook that could be trivially ported to COMP/CON (eg: planet generator, resource tables, mission profiles

-Far-future GM tools could include things like dice rollers, initiative trackers, campaign logs/wikis, and faction trackers.
+Far-future GM tools could include things like initiative trackers, campaign logs/wikis, and faction trackers.